xmppo/xmpp-php/README.md

 Version 2.0 onward is done with major refactoring in readability department.
 I was trying to get all methods more readable and understandable to the first time code reader.

-Also there was a major change in the structure in a way that you had a general `XmppClient.php` class before, which had all the necessary methods for interaction with the library.
-I noticed it was getting rather large, so I have taken the only logical step and divided it.
+`XmppClient.php` class has been stripped out of unnecessary functionalities as I imagined the class being only a user friendly interface for interacting with XMPP server without the need to know the logic behind it.

-Since XMPP is all about 3 major stanzas, (IQ, Message and Presence), I've created separate classes which are doing their job depending on which stanza does the request belong to.
+Since XMPP is all about 3 major stanzas, (**IQ, Message and Presence**), I've created separate classes which are dependant on socket implementation so that you can directly send XML by calling a stanza method.

-Socket logic was also pushed to stanza classes as a dependency so that, again for the readability sake, the code can be fairly easy to understand.
+Also what was before a: `$client->sendMessage()` is now a `$client->message->send()`.

-What was before a: `$client->sendMessage()` is now a `$client->message->send()`.
 The major change is that another layer is added to the equation so that `XmppClient` is basically a stanza wrapper with only client relevant functions left inside the class (i.e. `connect()` and `disconnect()`).